Français

 In the winter of 1960 he embarked on a horse-drawn sleigh ride of more than 300 miles from Montreal.
 Along the river, its destination is that of the Carnaval de Québec.
 He repeats this scenic hike for three consecutive years for the same occasion.

-n the 1980s he became a producer of albums and directed the Éditions et Disques Patrimoine, whose collection "Géographie sonore du Québec" an anthology of traditional songs collected by folklorists.
+In the 1980s he became a producer of albums and directed the Éditions et Disques Patrimoine, whose collection "Géographie sonore du Québec" an anthology of traditional songs collected by folklorists.
 In Charlevoix, Jacques Labrecque organizes and animates "Veillées de contes" as well as being director of the Galerie du Patrimoine, which exhibits works from the region.
 Passionate about song and traditional music, Jacques Labrecque devoted his life to the dissemination of Canadian heritage first as an interpreter and then as a producer and publisher.

-Source: The Canadian Encyclopedia;
+Sources: The Canadian Encyclopedia;

 Membre de la Fédéйration des associations de familles du Québec Member of the Fédération des associations de familles du Québec (FAFQ)